Credentials

 |

-| Username and Key | Username/key for authentication. | Authentication and login to the remote SFTP server (username/public-private key) |
+| Username and Key | Username and Private key for authentication. | Authentication and login to your partner's SFTP server (Pipeline with Remote SFTP Server Endpoint). |

-| Username, Password, and Key | Username/password and key for authentication. | Authentication and login to the remote SFTP server (username/password, username/public-private key) |
+| Username, Password, and Key | Username/password and Private Key for authentication. | Authentication and login to your partner's SFTP server (Pipeline with Remote SFTP Server Endpoint). |

-| X509 Certificate | Certificate used to verify digital signatures and establish trusted identity in secure communications. | Authentication for the Single Sign-On (SSO)-SAML configuration.
-The certificate verifies the signature on the SAML response and confirms the Identity Provider's authenticity. |
+| X.509 Certificate | Certificate used to verify digital signatures and establish trusted identity in secure communications. |

-| Key Pair | Encrypted secret key and value used for authentication. | Authentication for the Single Sign-On (SSO)-OIDC (OpenID Connect)/OAuth 2.0 configuration.
+| Key Pair | Encrypted secret key and value used for authentication. | Authentication for the Single Sign-On (SSO)-OIDC (OpenID Connect)/OAuth 2.0 configuration (Users and Accounts).
 The Key Pair identify and authenticate UDMG with the Identity Provider, exchanging authorization codes for tokens. |